archcoding-books/papers/storage/haystack/haystack.md

 The Haystack Directory balances reads and writes across Haystack Store machines.
-Figure 8 depicts that as expected, the Directory’s straight-forward hashing pol- icy to distribute reads and writes is very effective.
+Figure 8 depicts that as expected, the Directory’s straight-forward hashing policy to distribute reads and writes is very effective.
 The graph shows the number of multi-write operations seen by 9 different Store machines which were deployed into production at the same time.
 Each of these boxes store a different set of photos.
-Since the lines are nearly indis- tinguishable, we conclude that the Directory balances writes well.
-Comparing read traffic across Store ma- chines shows similarly well-balanced behavior.
+Since the lines are nearly indistinguishable, we conclude that the Directory balances writes well.
+Comparing read traffic across Store machines shows similarly well-balanced behavior.

 ### 4.3 Haystack Cache

 Figure 9 shows the hit rate for the Haystack Cache.
-Re- call that the Cache only stores a photo if it is saved on a write-enabled Store machine.
-These photos are rel- atively recent, which explains the high hit rates of ap- proximately 80%.
-Since the write-enabled Store ma- chines would also see the greatest number of reads, the Cache is effective in dramatically reducing the read re- quest rate for the machines that would be most affected.
+Recall that the Cache only stores a photo if it is saved on a write-enabled Store machine.
+These photos are relatively recent, which explains the high hit rates of approximately 80%.
+Since the write-enabled Store machines would also see the greatest number of reads, the
+Cache is effective in dramatically reducing the read request rate for the machines that would be most affected.

 ### 4.4 Haystack Store

-Recall that Haystack targets the long tail of photo re- quests and aims to maintain high-throughput and low- latency despite seemingly random reads.
+Recall that Haystack targets the long tail of photo requests and aims to maintain high-throughput and lowlatency despite seemingly random reads.
 We present performance results of Store machines on both synthetic and production workloads.
 ![](t4.png)